cwdatlas/backtraderMicroservice/README.md

 }
 You can also use curl if you would like.

-After podman or docker is installed, use the commands in your terminal after the podman engine is running(use the container engine's name that you are using in the command: podman pull madatlas/midasbacktrader:1.0
+After podman or docker is installed, use the commands in your terminal after the podman engine is running (use the container engine's name that you are using in the command): podman pull madatlas/midasbacktrader:1.0

 After you have the container, you can use this command to launch it.